 To book your tickets for October accompanied by the London Symphony Orchestra:

 About Sergei Eisenstein’s October

-This newly restored version premiered at the Berlin Film Festival in 2012 and gives us an opportunity to see the film accompanied by music originally composed by Edmund Meisel with the masterful accompaniment of London Symphony Orchestra and conductor Frank Strobel.
+This newly restored version premiered at the Berlin Film Festival in 2012.
+Most importantly, we see the film with accompaniment by music originally composed by Edmund Meisel at this British premiere.
+Frank Strobel, the leading film in music conductor, accompanies the film with the London Symphony Orchestra.

-Frank Strobel, who will conduct October, is one of the most versatile and internationally renowned conductors of his generation.
-He is the pre-eminent world figure in the ‘film in concert’ movement and has taken silent films into opera houses and concert halls the world over.
-He is acclaimed for world premieres and reproductions of works by Sergei Prokofiev, Alfred Schnittke and Siegfried Wagner and edited the reconstruction of Eisenstein’s Alexander Nevsky score by Sergei Prokofiev and Robert Wiene’s film of Der Rosenkavalier with music by Richard Strauss.
+Frank Strobel is one of the most versatile and internationally renowned conductors of his generation.
+Furthermore he is a regular collaborator with the London Symphony Orchestra.
+Frank is the pre-eminent world figure in the ‘film in concert’ movement.
+He takes silent films into opera houses and concert halls all over the world.
+Strobel conducted world premieres and reproductions of works by Sergei Prokofiev, Alfred Schnittke and Siegfried Wagner.
+Also he edited the reconstruction of Eisenstein’s Alexander Nevsky score by Sergei Prokofiev.
+Furthermore Frank edited Robert Wiene’s film of Der Rosenkavalier with music by Richard Strauss.